Paul’s book is out now – perfect for your self-isolation reading list!

 Meanwhile…Paul has just finalised a couple of corporate jobs, one of which was in the medical marijuana space.
 In addition, in the weeks before viral madness took hold in Australia, he reviewed shows aplenty – like this one here: Ruri Mito – Matou

-Aside from books and filmic gossip, and as a participant in the so-called ‘gig economy’, Paul has several other projects concurrently bubbling – inc: a political satire for the stage, another novel (the third in his so-called ‘ecstasy’ trilogy) and a few screen related gigs.
+Aside from books and critiquess, and as a participant in the so-called ‘gig economy’, Paul has several other projects concurrently bubbling – inc: a political satire for the stage, another novel (the third in his so-called ‘ecstasy’ trilogy) and a few screen related gigs.

 Obviously, our intention here is for you to be inspired and hire Paul.
-(He already works from home, so viral lockdowns are no great hurdle) Also, he really is good at what he does.
-Also, you’d be supporting the notion of the sole trading artist/artisan and helping to keep alive the somewhat fin de siecle vision of the bohemian creative living in a loft making art and stuff.
+(He already works from home, so viral lockdowns are no great hurdle) Also, he really is good at what he does; and you’d be supporting the notion of the sole trading artist/artisan and helping to keep alive the somewhat fin de siecle vision of the bohemian creative living in a loft making art and stuff.

 Btw – don’t know what fin de siecle means?
 Google it.
-It’s a pretty cool historical/cultural reference and, y’know, you’ll be able to slide it into your next dinner party conversation.
+It’s a pretty cool historical/cultural reference and, y’know, you’ll be able to slide it into your next dinner party conversation (virtual or otherwise).
 Seriously, you’ll thank us for the tip. 🙂